Welcome to Tong CHEN’s homepage

 3. Machine Learning for Polynomial Optimization (ML4POP)

 Polynomials are GOOD (in theory), BAD (in practice), and UGLY (from theory to practice).
-My hope is to make them also GOOD in pactice, and beautiful from theory to practice.
-In order to approach that, one possible way is to automate the acceleration techniques (such as sparsity, low-rank decomposition) of optimization instead of static methods.
+My hope is to make them also GOOD in pactice, and BEAUTIFUL from theory to practice.
+To this end, one possible way is to automate the acceleration techniques (such as sparsity, low-rank decomposition) of optimization instead of static methods.